 Yard sales, clearance sales, garden sales, REI’s garage sale – the best selection is obviously at the beginning.

-Arriving before the doors open will have you in and out before the masses flood in.
+Arriving before the doors open will have you in and out before the masses.

 Museums, amusement parks, all things tourist…

 Getting to tourist attractions before they open the doors will improve your vacation 10-fold, for no extra money.